How to use open circuit transformer

 Fig 3: CT transformer with 2 windings

-As both secondary windings have a common core, so flux passing through both winding is also equal.
+As both secondary windings have a common core, the flux passing through both windings is also equal.

-So if the number of turns and the flux is equal in the two windings of the transformer then the voltage across windings also will be equal.
+So if the number of turns and the flux are equal in the two windings of the transformer, then the voltage across the windings will also be equal.

-So if we can limit the voltage in one secondary winding, then the voltage across other open secondary winding also will be limited.
+So, if we can limit the voltage in one secondary winding, then the voltage across the other open secondary winding will also be limited in the CT secondary open circuit condition.

 Calculation of the secondary voltage

-As CT ratio is 100/1 for each winding.
-So one amp current can flow in normal conditions in the secondary.
+As the CT ratio is 100/1 for each winding.
+So, one amp current can flow in normal conditions in the secondary.

-Fig 4: Use of the open circuit CT transformer
+Figure 4: Use of the CT secondary open circuit CT transformer

 So the voltage across the secondary winding S1 will be equal to